-7.2.
+6.2.
 Estimated Cash Flow Results

-A model's output may also be reviewed by calendar year (or by future diagonal), as shown in Table 7.1.
-A comparison of the values in Tables 6.5 and 7.1 indicates that the total rows are identical, because summing the future payments horizontally or diagonally will produce the same total.
-Similar diagnostic issues (as discussed in Section 5) may be reviewed in Table 7.1, with the exception of the relative values of the standard errors and coefficients of variation moving in opposite directions for calendar years compared to accident years.
-This phenomenon makes sense on an intuitive level when one considers that "final" payments, projected to the furthest point in the future, should actually be the smallest, yet relatively most uncertain.
+A model's output may also be reviewed by calendar year (or by future diagonal), as shown in the table in Table 6.7.
+A comparison of the values in Tables 6.5 and 6.7 indicates that the total rows are identical, because summing the future payments horizontally or diagonally will produce the same total.
+Similar diagnostic issues (as discussed in Section 5) may be reviewed in the table in Table 6.7, with the exception of the relative values of the standard errors and coefficients of variation moving in opposite directions for calendar years compared to accident